makelele09/makelele09/README.md

 - 👋 Hi, I’m @makelele09
 - 👀 I’m interested in learning from the best ones
 - 🌱 I’m currently learning github
-- 💞️ I’m looking to collaborate on everything that will make me and you growth
+- 💞️ I’m looking to collaborate on everything that will make me and you grow
 - 📫 You can reach me through my Instagram mikelf88